ginolhac/advent_of_code/README.md

 ![](2023/10_ascii.png)

-- Day05, part2 to be tried in Rust like [here](https://github.com/hgrsd/aoc2023/blob/main/src/bin/day5.rs)
+- Day05, part2 to be tried in Rust like [here](https://github.com/hgrsd/aoc2023/blob/main/src/bin/day5.rs) also see [range-set-blaze](https://github.com/CarlKCarlK/range-set-blaze)

 ### 2022